 In a new Japanese study, a team of researchers from Kumamoto University found that Matcha tea contains anti-anxiety effects after testing on rodents.
 The anxiolytic properties observed in the rodents occur through the activation of dopamine D1 and serotonin 5-HT1A receptors, researchers say.

 “Matcha is thought to be beneficial for brain functions; however, only a few scientific studies have shown the effects of Matcha tea powder on psychiatric behavior.
 We evaluated the anxiolytic activity of Matcha tea powder, and its hot water extract and ethanol extract (CSE) in mice, using the elevated plus maze test,” said Yuki Kurauch, lead author of the study.

-All-in-all, the results show that Matcha tea helps to reduce anxiety by activating dopaminergic and serotonergic systems and provides new insight into its benefits on mental health.
+All-in-all, the results show that Matcha tea helps to reduce anxiety by activating dopaminergic and serotonergic systems and provides new insight as to its benefits on well-being.